mrmariomurray/diceGameChallenge/README.md

-This is a Dice Game Challenge I completed while learning js basics
+This is a Dice Game Challenge I completed while learning js